lanl-ansi/PetroleumModels.jl/docs/src/formulations.md

 # Network Formulations

 ## Type Hierarchy
 We begin with the top of the hierarchy, where we can distinguish between the physics of petroleum flow models.
-There is currently one formulation supported in PetroluemModels, a full non convex formulation.
+There is currently one formulation supported in PetroleumModels, a full non convex formulation.

 ```julia
 AbstractLPModel <: AbstractPetroleumModel